CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Introduction

-In this paper, we propose to analyze the conventional wisdom of using INP in video captioning.
-With off-the-shelf model resources\footnote{https://github.com/openai/CLIP}, we carry out an empirical study on INP \vs CLIP to shed new light on potential deficiencies of INP for caption generation and explore the key to promoting accurate captioning. \cref{fig:INP_vs_VLP} gives a snapshot of our experimental study.
+In this paper, we carry out an empirical study on INP \vs{} CLIP to shed new light on potential deficiencies of INP for caption generation and explore the key to prompting accurate video captioning.
+Fig.~\ref{fig:INP_vs_VLP} gives a snapshot of our experimental study.
 We can see from the curves that captioning performance is significantly improve when using CLIP rather than INP to help encode the video content.
-This performance gap can be interpreted by the visualized example shown on the right, where INP deviates the video caption model's focus from the critical regions of attributes ``spongebob squarepants'' and ``bubbles'' while CLIP's results just the opposite.
-As a result, the empirical study has shown that attribute-aware representation learning does matter to accurate caption generation.
+This performance gap can be interpreted by the visualized example shown on the right, where INP deviates the video caption model's focus from the critical regions of concepts ``spongebob squarepants'' and ``bubbles'' while CLIP's results just the opposite.
+As a result, the empirical study has shown that concept-aware representation learning does matter to accurate caption generation.

-Based on the above finding, we propose Dual Attribute Prediction (DAP) to enhance the learning of attribute-aware representations of a video captioner\footnote{We use the terms captioner and caption model interchangeably.}.
-Specifically, DAP requires the captioner to infer relevant attributes based on partial information \textit{from no matter videos or text descriptions}.
-To achieve that, the captioner has to build the correspondence between video content and attributes and learn the attributes' co-occurrence relations.
-As DAP derives its supervision signal from original annotations and only needs an additional lightweight network during training, it can be flexibly applied in various video captioners and jointly trained with them in a multi-task learning fashion.
+Based on the above finding, we propose Dual Concept Detection (DCD) to spur video caption models to learn concept-aware video and text representations during training.
+Specifically, DCD requires the the caption model to infer relevant concepts based on partial information from no matter videos or text descriptions.
+To achieve that, the model has to build the correspondence between video content and concepts and learn the concepts' co-occurrence relations.

-To summarize, we make the following contributions: \begin{itemize} \item We carry out an empirical study on INP \vs CLIP for video captioning.
-The results reveal the deficiencies of INP and suggest the importance of attribute-aware representation learning in promoting accurate captioning. \item Motivated by the success of CLIP for video captioning, we introduce Dual Attribute Prediction, an auxiliary task that can be jointly trained with various video caption models to strengthen their learning of attribute-aware representations. \item Extensive experiments on MSR-VTT\cite{xu2016msr} and VATEX \cite{wang2019vatex} demonstrate the effectiveness of our approach, which brings consistent improvements on models with different architectures and decoding algorithms. \end{itemize}
+To summarize, we make the following contributions.
+(1) We carry out an empirical study on INP \vs{} CLIP for video captioning.
+The results reveal the deficiencies of INP and suggest the importance of concept-aware representation learning in prompting accurate captioning.
+(2) Motivated by the success of CLIP for video captioning, we introduce Dual Concept Detection, an auxiliary task that can be jointly trained with video caption models to strengthen their learning of concept-aware representations during training.
+(3) Experiments on MSR-VTT\cite{xu2016msr} and VATEX \cite{wang2019vatex} verify the effectiveness of our approach and ablation studies clearly show what leads to the improvements.

-\section{Related Work}
+\section{Related work}